 It defines and justifies your topic.

 The introduction, if developed correctly, clearly outlines what the assignment will be about (and what it won’t) and why that’s important (i.e. a justification).
-In other words, it makes it clear what the focus of the assignment will be about, and why that is of worth investigating.
-This clarity and justification of topic is essential to earning good marks and keeping you focused on the purpose of the assignment.
+In other words, it makes it clear what the focus of the assignment will be about, and why that is worth investigating.
+This clarity and justification of the topic are essential to earning good marks and keeping you focused on the purpose of the assignment.